caposcar1998/tec-ride/README.md

 2. Latest version of [Ganache](https://trufflesuite.com/ganache/)
 3. Latest version of [MetaMask](https://metamask.io/download/)

-Workis with any Operating System
+Works with any Operating System

 # Installation

-1. Install NPM packages
+1. Install NPM packages in the root

         npm install